-In our opinion, the supplementary information (excluding supplementary information relating to Capital Adequacy) that is required to be disclosed in accordance with Schedules 4, 7, 10, 11 and 13 of the Order, and is included within notes 13, 28, 17, 30 and 36 of the Disclosure Statement:
+In our opinion, the supplementary information (excluding supplementary information relating to Capital Adequacy) that is required to be disclosed in accordance with Schedules 2, 4, 7, 10, 11 and 13 of the Order:

-- a. has been prepared, in all material respects, in accordance with the guidelines issued pursuant to section 78(3) of the Reserve Bank of New Zealand Act 1989 and any conditions of registration; - b. is in accordance with the books and records of ANZ New Zealand in all material respects; and - c. fairly states the matters to which it relates in accordance with those Schedules.
+• has been prepared, in all material respects, in accordance with the guidelines issued pursuant to section 78(3) of the Reserve Bank of New Zealand Act 1989 and any conditions of registration

+- is in accordance with the books and records of ANZ New Zealand in all material respects - fairly states, in all material respects, the matters to which it relates in accordance with those Schedules.

-Report on the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy
+Report on the supplementary information relating to Capital Adequacy

-We have reviewed the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy information, as disclosed in note 28 of the Disclosure Statement for the year ended 30 September 2015.
+We have reviewed the supplementary information relating to Capital Adequacy, as disclosed in note 29 of the Disclosure Statement for the year ended 30 September 2016.

-Directors' responsibility for the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy
+Directors' responsibility for the supplementary information relating Capital Adequacy

-The Directors are responsible for the preparation of supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy that is required to be disclosed under Schedule 9 of the Order and prepared in accordance with the Capital Adequacy Framework (Standardised Approach) (BS2A) and described in note 28 of the Disclosure Statement.
+The Directors are responsible for the preparation of supplementary information relating to Capital Adequacy that is required to be disclosed under Schedule 9 of the Order and prepared in accordance with the Capital Adequacy Framework (Standardised Approach) (BS2A) and described in note 29 of the Disclosure Statement.